RVAGameJams/learn2love/pages/01-09-flow-control.md

 "If daytime is true then set the thermostat to 71, otherwise set the thermostat to 68."
 Not having to check things twice when doing computations saves us time and makes our program run more efficiently.
 Since `daytime` is a boolean in this case, we don't need to check if it is true or false.
-We can just pass it to the if statement to be checked for true and false and make our operation even simpler.
+We can just pass it to the *if statement* to be checked for `true`/`false` and make our operation even simpler.

 ```lua